Freddie Francis: War service

 In 1939, Francis joined the Army, where he would spend the next seven years.
 Eventually, he was assigned as cameraman and director to the Army Kinematograph Service at Wembley Studios, where he worked on many training films.
-About this, Francis said, "Most of the time I was with various film units within the service, so I got quite a bit of experience in all sorts of jobs, including being a cameraman and editing and generally being a jack of all trades."
+About this, Francis said: "Most of the time I was with various film units within the service, so I got quite a bit of experience in all sorts of jobs, including being a cameraman and editing and generally being a jack of all trades."

 Career

 1950–56: Early work

-Following his return to civilian life, Francis spent the next 10 years working as a camera operator.
-Films he worked on during this period include The Elusive Pimpernel (1950), The Tales of Hoffmann (1951), Beat the Devil (1953), and Moby Dick (1956); he was a frequent collaborator with cinematographers Christopher Challis (nine films) and Oswald Morris (five films).
+Following his return to civilian life, Francis spent the next ten years working as a camera operator.

+He quickly became the regular cameraman of The Archers and their cinematographer, Christopher Challis.
+Francis served as a cameraman on six of The Archers' productions: The Small Back Room, The Elusive Pimpernel (1950), Gone to Earth, The Tales of Hoffmann (1951), Twice Upon a Time, and The Sorcerer's Apprentice.
+He served as Challis' cameraman on two other films as well: Angels One Five and Affair in Monte Carlo.

+Francis was also the regular cameraman of Oswald Morris.
 His first feature with Morris was Golden Salamander (1950).
-Francis was on the second unit of Moby Dick.
-He became a main unit director of photography on A Hill in Korea (1956), which was shot in Portugal.
+The two also worked together on Knave of Hearts and three films directed by John Huston: Moulin Rouge, Beat the Devil, and Moby Dick.
+Francis was given a chance to lead the second unit of Moby Dick and shortly after became a full director of photography on A Hill in Korea (1956), which was shot in Portugal.